-(C) Each living room and dining room shall have at least one outside window.
-Normally, resident classrooms and training areas should also have an outside window unless otherwise approved by the department.
+(C) Each living room and dining room must have at least one outside window.
+Normally, a resident classroom and a training area must also have an outside window unless otherwise approved by HHSC .

 (4) Dining space.
-Dining space shall provide at least 15 square feet per resident bed for single-shift feeding.
-If procedure is approved for feeding in two shifts, at least eight square feet per resident bed shall be provided.
+Dining space must provide at least 15 square feet per resident for single-shift feeding.
+If procedure is approved for feeding in two shifts, at least eight square feet per resident must be provided.

-(5) Training spaces (academic, behavioral, occupational, physical, and speech therapy, etc.).
+(5) Training spaces including academic, behavioral, occupational, physical, and speech therapy spaces .
 Classroom type space is anticipated for most training activities.
 The number and size of such spaces will be evaluated on an individual facility basis and according to program policies and procedures.
-Generally, training rooms should provide at least 20 square feet per resident trainee within the room except that no training room should be less than 80 square feet.
-For purposes of calculation, space should be provided for at least one-third of the total population at any one time (i.e., plan space for 33 residents in a 100- bed facility).
+Generally, a training room must provide at least 20 square feet per resident trainee within the room except that no training room may be less than 80 square feet.
+For purposes of calculation, space must be provided for at least one-third of the total population at any one time (i.e., plan space for 33 residents in a 100-resident facility).

 (6) Kitchens (main/dietary).

-(A) Kitchens shall be evaluated on the basis of their performance in the sanitary and efficient preparation and serving of meals to residents.
-Consideration shall be given to planning for the type of meals served, the overall building design, the food service equipment, arrangement, and the work flow involved in the preparation and delivery of food.
-Plans for construction of new facilities shall contain a detailed kitchen layout prepared by, or under the direction of, a registered or licensed dietitian.
+(A) A kitchen must be evaluated on the basis of its performance in the sanitary and efficient preparation and serving of meals to residents.
+Consideration must be given to planning for the type of meals served, the overall building design, the food service equipment, arrangement, and the work flow involved in the preparation and delivery of food.
+Plans for construction of new facilities must contain a detailed kitchen layout prepared by, or under the direction of, a registered or licensed dietitian.

-(B) Kitchens shall be designed so that room temperature, at peak load, shall not exceed an average temperature of 85 degrees Fahrenheit measured over the room at the five-foot level.
-The amount of supply air should take into account the large quantities of air exhausted at the range hood and dishwashing area.
+(B) A kitchen must be designed so that room temperature, at peak load, must not exceed an average temperature of 85 degrees Fahrenheit measured over the room at the five-foot level.
+The amount of supply air must take into account the large quantities of air exhausted at the range hood and dishwashing area.

-(C) Kitchens shall be provided with operational equipment as planned and scheduled by the facility's consultants for preparing and serving meals and for refrigerating and freezing of perishable foods, as well as equipment in, and/or adjacent to, the kitchen or dining area for producing ice.
+(C) A kitchen must be provided with operational equipment as planned and scheduled by the facility's consultants for preparing and serving meals and for refrigerating and freezing perishable foods, as well as equipment in, or adjacent to, the kitchen or dining area for producing ice.

-(D) Kitchens shall be provided with facilities for washing and sanitizing dishes and cooking utensils.
+(D) A kitchen must be provided with facilities for washing and sanitizing dishes and cooking utensils.
 Such facilities will be provided for the number of meals served and the method of serving (permanent or disposable dishes, etc.).
-The kitchen shall contain a compartmented sink large enough to immerse pots and pans.
-Separation of soiled and clean dish areas shall be maintained, including air flow.
+The kitchen must contain a compartmented sink large enough to immerse pots and pans.
+Separation of soiled and clean dish areas must be maintained, including air flow.

-(i) A mechanical dishwasher must be used to sanitize dishes and utensils and must meet requirements specified under 25 TAC §229.165 (relating to Equipment, Utensils, and Linens); or
+(i) A mechanical dishwasher must be used to sanitize dishes and utensils and must meet the requirements specified under 25 TAC §228, Subchapter D (relating to Equipment, Utensils, and Linens); or

-(ii) Dishes and utensils will be manually sanitized in accordance with 25 TAC §229.165 prior to placement in the dishwasher.
+(ii) Dishes and utensils must be manually sanitized in accordance with 25 TAC §228, Subchapter D, prior to placement in the dishwasher.

-(E) Kitchens shall be provided with a supply of hot and cold water.
-Hot water for sanitizing purposes shall be 180 degrees Fahrenheit or the manufacturer's suggested temperature for chemical sanitizers, as specified for the system in use.
-For mechanical dishwashers the temperature measurement is at the manifold.
+(E) A kitchen must be provided with a supply of hot and cold water.
+Hot water for sanitizing purposes must be 180 degrees Fahrenheit or the manufacturer's suggested temperature for chemical sanitizers, as specified for the system in use.
+For a mechanical dishwasher, the temperature measurement is at the manifold.

-(F) Kitchens shall be provided with at least one hand-washing lavatory or hand-sanitizing device.
-Hand-washing lavatories shall be provided with hot and cold running water, soap, and individual towels, preferably paper towels; common use towels shall not be used.
+(F) A kitchen must be provided with at least one hand-washing lavatory or hand-sanitizing device.
+A hand-washing lavatory must be provided with hot and cold running water, soap, and individual towels, preferably paper towels; common use towels must not be used.